 Where to Hire a Real Estate Virtual Assistant

 Although there are quite a few websites offering real estate trained virtual assistants, chances are you can get away with hiring someone from a general virtual assistant site and train them.
 The main reason for this is that both you and your office will have specific workflows that you would have to train anyone to do.
-Most real estate specific VA firms charge a premium for overseas assistants which as you’ll see are a bit less versatile.
+Most real estate specific virtual assistant companies charge a premium for overseas assistants, which as you’ll see are a bit less versatile.

 The first couple things you will need to decide when choosing a virtual assistant are whether you want:

-- Timeetc offers the best value for dedicated virtual assistants because they offer attractive pricing, college educated, US-based VA’s, and the ability to work with other VA’s on their team on a per-project basis.
+- Timeetc offer the best value for dedicated virtual assistants because they offer attractive pricing, college educated, US based VA’s, and the ability to work with other VA’s on their team on a per project basis.